kobis2003/burring_back/README.md

 -> Batch job instead of process for thread safe (AWS batch or it's kubernete equivalent) -> A clean Swagger
--> Clean JSON validation (with nice to read exception that makes it possible for the user to correct) -> The result of the process is returned in String as it is saved in SqL Lite (it should be an entity) -> Only PNG file (no other file type) are allowed
+-> Clean JSON validation (with nice to read exception that makes it possible for the user to correct) -> The result of the blurring process (containing the images) is returned in String as it is saved in SqL Lite (it should be an entity)
+-> Only PNG file (no other file type) are allowed
 -> do a correct logging mechanism
 -> no time for perfect tox